chin2p/mylittlemalloc/Assignment 1 (my little malloc)/readme.txt

 mymalloc()
 ---------
 - Our malloc() takes three arguments: size, file and line.
 Firstly our function checks if size for the malloc call is zero.
 If it is zero then it prints an error message and returns NULL.
 After that we check if the linked list of free memory blocks is empty.
-We named this head, if it is empty then we initialize the linked list with entire memory block of size MEMSIZE.
+If it is empty then we initialize the linked list with entire memory block of size MEMSIZE.
 After we initialize the free list, we find a free memory block that is large enough to hold requested amount of memory.
 Then it divides it into two parts, one is the requested memory and other is the free memory.
 This returns a pointer to the start of block that holds requested memory.
 If there is not enough memory to allocate then it prints an error message and